How can we help? 👋

 • Loan data-tab fields

-These values must use a single portfolio-level currency because fields such as gross asset value are often converted using client-specific methodologies and data sources.
+These values must use a single portfolio-level currency because fields such as Gross asset value are often converted using client-specific methodologies and data sources.
 To avoid imposing a standardised conversion approach, Scaler does not apply currency conversion logic to these fields.

 Related article: